Last updated: February 1st, 2023

-First-time riders find this surprising, but it’s simply because the standing leg has to support most of your weight while kicking.
+First-time riders find this surprising; you probably wouldn’t expect that leg to fatigue.
+But consider that it has to support most of your weight while kicking.
 The higher the deck, the deeper your standing leg needs to bend (like a one-legged squat), and that’s more work to sustain.

 The Swifty’s deck is a bit higher than most, for two reasons.